Economy of New York (state): Agriculture

 The Erie Canal, completed in 1825, opened eastern U.S. markets to Midwest farm products.
 The canal also contributed to the growth of New York City, helped create large cities, and encouraged immigration to the state.
 Except in the mountain regions, the areas between cities are agriculturally rich.
 The Finger Lakes region has orchards producing apples, which are one of New York's leading crops.
 The state is known for wines produced at vineyards in the Finger Lakes region and Long Island.
 The state also produces other crops, especially grapes, strawberries, cherries, pears, onions, and potatoes.
 New York is a major supplier of maple syrup and is the third leading producer of dairy goods in the United States.

 According to the Department of Agriculture and Markets, New York's agricultural production returned more than $3.6 billion to the farm economy in 2005.
 36,000 farms occupy 7.6 million acres or about 25 percent of the state's land area, to produce a variety of food products.
 Here are some of the items in which New York ranks high nationally:

 New York is an agricultural leader and is one of the top five states for agricultural products, including dairy, cattle, apples, cabbages, potatoes, beets, viticulture, onions, maple syrup and many others.
 The state is the second largest producer of cabbage in the U.S. The state has about a quarter of its land in farms and produced $3.4 billion in agricultural products in 2001.
 The south shore of Lake Ontario provides the right mix of soils and microclimate for apple, cherry, plum, pear, and peach orchards.
 Apples are also grown in the Hudson Valley and near Lake Champlain.
 The south shore of Lake Erie and the southern Finger Lakes hillsides have vineyards.
 New York is the nation's third-largest grape-producing state, after California and Washington.

 Energy

 In 2017, New York State consumed 156,370-gigawatthours (GWh) of electrical energy.
 Downstate regions (Hudson Valley, New York City, and Long Island) consumed 66% of that amount.
 Upstate regions produced 50% of that amount.
 The peak load in 2017 was 29,699 MW.
 The resource capability in 2017 was 42,839 MW.
 The NYISO's market monitor described the average all-in wholesale electric price as a range (a single value was not provided) from $25 per MWh to $53 per MWh for 2017.

+Health care

+The health care and social assistance sector accounted for the most non-farm employment in the state at 18.2%.